RedHatNordicsSA/ansible-roadshow/labs/lab-7/README.md

 Next you will provide access to the playbook which [you put onto GitHub earlier in lab-6](https://github.com/mglantz/ansible-roadshow/tree/master/labs/lab-6).
 This is done using so called job templates.
 A job template combines an Ansible playbook from a project and the settings required to launch it.

->Create a job template called "yourUSERNAME-playbook" which links to the playbok which you created earlier.
+>Create a job template called "yourUSERNAME-playbobok" which links to the playbok which you created earlier, as follows:
+* Associate the playbook to run on your assigned servers located in yourUSERNAME-inventory
+* Associate the playbook with your project: yourUSERNAME-playbooks
+* Select the playbook available in your GitHub repository
+* Select the credentials you earlier created (yourUSERNAME-credentials)

+> Now try to run your playbook.

+If you now go to the 'Jobs' tab, you can review your specific run of the playbook, it lists information from the playbook run, who ran it and against what systems the playbook was run.

 >How can I see who ran what playbook where?